mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

             media](#home-making-and-consuming-of-media)
         -   [Context of Home Education and family learning](#context-of-home-education-and-family-learning)
-    -   [Game making and maker culture in non-formal learning contexts and third spaces](#game-making-and-maker-culture-in-non-formal-learning-contexts-and-third-spaces)
+    -   [Game making and maker culture in non-formal learning con described in previous chapter ...  mirror observations seen in the work of Rogoff and colleaguestexts and third spaces](#game-making-and-maker-culture-in-non-formal-learning-contexts-and-third-spaces)
         -   [Physical spaces which suit non-formal